martinmwas254/BookFinder-/README.md

 * An internet connection.
 * Browser.
 * javaScript allowed to run on the browser.
-## Known Bugs

 ## Technologies Used
-Languages used include: HTML, CSS, javaScript, Bootstrap and jQuery.
+Languages used include: HTML, CSS, javaScript, Bootstrap.
 Tools used to code is Microsofts Visual studio code.
 ## Support and contact details
 My contact is martin.mwangi01@gmail.com suppose you come across any challenges or would like to give your feedback and suggestions.
 ### License